 Conclusion, and Where To Buy SWAN

-In my opinion, SWAN looks attractive for a risk-averse investor looking to protect against drawdowns but still get some market participation so as not to miss out on any potential upside.
+In my opinion, SWAN looks extremely attractive for a risk-averse investor looking to minimize volatility and protect against drawdowns but still get some market participation so as not to miss out on any potential upside.
 It is also appropriate for those at or nearing retirement, for whom market crashes are more detrimental.
-This fund is one that doesn’t seem to care too much about volatility per se but instead focuses on drawdowns and navigating them unscathed, which it has demonstrated it can do effectively.
-Adding a dash of gold may improve that effort even more.
+This fund focuses on minimizing volatility and drawdowns and navigating them unscathed, which it has demonstrated it can do quite effectively.
+Adding a dash of gold may improve that effort even more going forward.

 SWAN provides what I’m a fan of: leveraged exposure to uncorrelated assets.
 Funds like SWAN make it more likely that the investor will stick with their strategy and “stay the course” through market turmoil, and I’m always trying to encourage that.